-This isn't some processing speed or battery life refresh either, and it's set to have some major upgrades, like the ability to access the App Store straight from your wrist, instead of having to install apps onto your iPhone.
+watchOS 6 wasn't just a processing or battery life refresh either: the original update brought some major upgrades, like the ability to access the App Store straight from your wrist, instead of having to install apps through your iPhone.

 Cut to the chase

 - What is it?
 The next version of Apple's smartwatch operating system